 The Northwest Minnesota Arts Council has several grant categories for adult artists in our region.
-We have one grant category for high school artists as well.
 When we say artist we mean musicians, actors, dancers, writers, painters, photographers, and the list goes on and on.
 Although it does not include everything.
 We use the National Endowment for the Arts guidelines in determining what constitutes arts.

-Fellowship and Project grants are awarded to individuals.
+Project grants are awarded to individuals.
 To be eligible you must be out of high school and at least 18 years of age.
 College tuition is not an eligible expense.
 This is the main category that individuals use to support their artistic business or advance their technical skills.
-Fellowships are awarded annually with $1,500 going to four individuals and $5,000 going to three individuals.
+This category is for non-hobby artist.
+Grants are awarded annually with $1,500 going to four individuals and $5,000 going to four individuals.
 Support for our Fellowship program comes from The McKnight Foundation.
-The deadline is October 15th annually for fellowship applicants and January 15th annually for artist project applicants.
+The deadline this year is October 1 for $5,000 level applicants and November 15th for $1,500 level applicants.

 McKnight/NWMAC Quick Turn Around Grants for Adult Artists